Migrate images to/from KVM/vCenter DS¶

 How it was implemented¶

-Everytime the image that we selected from MarketPlace is downloaded to the frontend.
-Then, when the download process is finished, it is converted with the
+When the image that we selected from the MarketPlace is downloaded to the frontend, and the download process is finished, it is converted with the

 qemu-img convert tool as follows: